-Transferring from another TCNJ program or adding Computer Science as an additional major
+Transferring from another TCNJ program, or adding Computer Science as an additional major or as a minor

 Students are required to meet the following minimum performance standards before being accepted into the program: